terrakube-io/docs/api/getting-started.md

 This schedule will run the workspace using one template every minute
 {% endhint %}

 The Terrakube scheduler is based in "**Quartz**".
 You can create different schedules for your workspace.
-Please refer to the [following information](http://www.quartz-scheduler.org) to define the "**cron expression**" or you can use the following link to build the [expresion](https://www.freeformatter.com/cron-expression-generator-quartz.html).
+Please refer to the [following information](http://www.quartz-scheduler.org) to define the "**cron expression**" or you can use the following link to build the [expression](https://www.freeformatter.com/cron-expression-generator-quartz.html).

-### Worspace History
+### workspace History

 When Terrakube runs a job it will start saving all the states and changes inside the workspace history.
 To validate all the state changes we can use the workspace history endpoint.